 Slicing through Hamden on its 81.2-mile journey from New Haven to Hampden, Massachusetts is a linear walking trail on the railbed of the New Haven and Northampton Company railroad.

-In Hamden you can head to the Farmington Canal State Park Trail, preserving 17 miles of the canal route for hiking, cycling, jogging and cross-country skiing in winter.
+In Hamden you can head to the Farmington Canal State Park Trail.
+This preserves 17 miles of the canal route for hiking, cycling, jogging and cross-country skiing in winter.

-For a fascinating piece of heritage, Lock 12 a few miles north in Cheshire, is the most complete piece of canal heritage in Connecticut.
+For a fascinating piece of heritage, my tip is to visit Lock 12 a few miles north in Cheshire.
+It’s the most complete piece of canal heritage in Connecticut, and lies in the namesake Historical Park.

 7. West Rock Ridge State Park

-One of the most prominent natural features in the region, the West Rock Ridge climbs to 210 metres and has sheer, west-facing cliffs.
+One of the most prominent natural features in the region, the West Rock Ridge climbs to 690 feet and has sheer, west-facing cliffs.

 Closer to Hamden you can gaze west over the southern Connecticut countryside and towns like Woodbridge.

-You could walk the Regicides Trail, a seven-mile, Blue-Blazed route that mostly follows the edge of the ridge.
+I had a wonderful time on the Regicides Trail, a seven-mile, Blue-Blazed route on the edge of the ridge.

 8. Eli Whitney Museum